gmemmy/React-Robo-App/README.md

 To access this this app:

+1. Clone the repo
-1. Run npm install, to install all needed dependencies.
+2. Run npm install, to install all needed dependencies.
-2. Run npm start, to get it up and running.
+3. Run npm start, to get it up and running.